Living with Chronic Pain

 When I first heard this story, I hated it.
 It sounded to me like a lot of sappy baloney.
 It challenged everything I believed and everything I had experienced up to that point in my life.
 But I couldn't stop thinking about it.
-That was before I went through my own spiritual awakening.
+That was before my enlightenment.

-Your only escape is in the deepest stage of sleep.
+Your only escape is in the deep stage of sleep.
 Even your dreams are full of monsters and bad guys.
 Waking up in the morning feels like being dragged back into hell.
 Your friends abandon you because you're not fun anymore.
 Your family tip-toes around you, afraid to do anything that might upset you.
 Yes, I know all about this agony because I lived like that for fifteen years.